Support Virginia Tech charities through the CVC

 The Virginia Tech Foundation is a 501(c)(3) nonprofit that provides private financial support to enable the forward progress of Virginia Tech.

-At the request of some faculty and staff, the Virginia Tech Foundation has been added to the list of charities for the CVC campaign.
+At the request of some faculty and staff, the Virginia Tech Foundation (CVC Code 201006) has been added to the list of charities for the CVC campaign.

 Giving through the CVC means that your gift, which provides unrestricted support for Virginia Tech, can be directed to meet critical needs during this unprecedented time.
-Gifts to the university support institutional priorities, including life-saving research and student scholarships, two areas of key importance as we all live with COVID-19.
+Gifts to the university support institutional priorities, including life-saving research and student scholarships.
 Gifts to Virginia Tech help us to transform the future, by supporting students, faculty, and educational and research programs that make a difference.

 Young Men’s Christian Association (YMCA) at Virginia Tech

-These three Virginia Tech organizations are listed in the Commonwealth of Virginia charity list and employees can donate to them directly through the campaign.
+These three Virginia Tech organizations are listed in the Commonwealth of Virginia charity list.
+Employees can donate to them – and more than 900 charities throughout the state – directly through the campaign.